-- 1. The Commission staff will supply the auditor with a sample of hospital medical record abstracts from the Commission's database.
-The sample listings will include the following information for each patient: - Patient Medical Record Number - Third Party Payor (i.e., Medicare Fee for Service, Medicare Managed Care, Medicaid, Blue Cross and Other) - Zip Code - Total Patient Charges - Daily hospital services and admission services charges - Operating room charges - Admission from the Emergency Room - 2.
-For each patient, the auditor will verify back to the hospital's billing records for items: - That the major third-party payor classification on the Commission's listing agrees with the hospital's billing records.
-If errors in payor classification exceed 5% of cases, list the number of errors by category, i.e., self-pay should be Medicaid, etc. (show percentage of all errors and a percentage less errors involving Medicaid admissions). - That the zip code on the Commission's listing agrees with the Hospital's billing records.
-List all zip code errors showing incorrect zip code and correct zip code. - That the total patient charges, for regulated services, agree with the hospital's billing records. - That the total Daily Hospital services and Admission Services charges agree with the hospital's billing records. - That the total Operating Room charges agree with the hospital's billing records.
-Whether there are Emergency Service charges on the hospital's billing records for each case coded as "Admitted from Emergency Room" in the case mix sample.
+- 1. The Commission staff will supply the auditor with a sample of HSCRC inpatient hospital case mix data.
+The sample listings will include the following information for each patient: - Patient Medical Record Number - Third Party Payor (i.e., Medicare Fee for Service, Medicare Managed Care, Medicaid, Blue Cross and Other) - Zip Code - Total Patient Charges - Daily hospital services and admission services charges - Operating room charges - Admission from the Emergency Room charges - 2.
+For each patient, the auditor will verify the case mix data back to the hospital's billing records for items: - That the major third-party payor classification agrees with the hospital's billing records.
+If errors in payor classification exceed 5 percent of cases, list the number of errors by payor category.
+Please note, report self-pay variances with the Medicaid category.
+Show percentage of all errors and a percentage less errors involving Medicaid admissions. - That the zip code agrees with the hospital's billing records.
+List all zip code errors showing incorrect zip code and correct zip code. - That the total patient charges, for regulated services, agree with the hospital's billing records. - That the total Daily Hospital services and Admission Services charges agree with the hospital's billing records. - That the total Operating Room charges agree with the hospital's billing records. - That the Emergency Service charges for each record coded as "Admitted from Emergency Room (ER)" in the case mix data sample are present and they agree with the hospital billing record.

-(Differences in dollar amounts in bullets 3 through 6 above, which are less than 1% should not be counted as errors.)
+(Differences in dollar amounts in bullets 3 through 6 above, which are less than 1 percent should not be counted as errors.)

-3. In its report the auditor will describe the results of this work and the data compiled will be summarized in the following manner:
+3. In its report, the auditor will describe the results of this work, and the data compiled will be summarized as follows:

 a.
-Hospital Name Total Charges per HSCRC Computer Listing Verified Final Charges Difference Over (Under) Percentage Variances b.
-Hospital Name Case Mix Sample Size Number of Variances in Charge Reported Error Rate Number of Variance in Payor Sources Error Rate c.
-Hospital Name Case Mix Sample Size Var. in Daily Serv. & Admin.
-Charges Error Rate Num of Var. in OR.
-Rm Charges Error Rate d.
-Hospital Name Number of Cases coded as admitted from ER Number of Cases coded as admitted. from ER without ER Charges Error Rate
+Hospital Total Charges per Verified Final Charges Differences Percentage Variances Name HSCRC Case Mix (Over/Under) Data Record b.
+Hospital Case Mix Sample Number of Variances in Error Rate Number of Variance Error Rate Name Size Charge Reported in Payor Sources c.
+Hospital Case Mix Sample Variance in Daily Error Rate Number of Variances Error Rate Name Size Service & Admission in OR Room Charges Charges d.
+Hospital Number of Cases Number of Cases Coded Error Rate Name Coded as Admitted as Admitted from the ER from ER without ER Charges